peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 #### Children Prop

-Flexibility: 🧘‍♂️ 🧘‍♂️ 🧘‍♂️
+Flexibility: 🧘‍♂️ 🧘‍♂️

 Using the `children` prop to compose child elements is idiomatic in React.
-This approach is a bit more flexible because it lets the consumer render the children.
+This approach is a bit more flexible because it allows the consumer to decide how to render the children.
 However, the result is a tight coupling between the component and its children.
-For the component to control its children, they must expose the necessary props or interface.
+For the component to control its children, they must expose the necessary props.

 Here the component is saying: **Give me the children and I'll slot them in somewhere.
 Just make sure they expose the required props so I can set them**.